mawson-rovers/hestia/hestia-sat/README.md

 ## Cross-compiling for BeagleBone

-The build the code, just run `cargo build`.
+To build the code, just run `cargo build`.

 It will fail until you have correctly set up the cross-compiler for the BBB.